-<body><script type="text/javascript"> function setAttributeOnload(object, attribute, val) { if(window.addEventListener) { window.addEventListener('load', function(){ object[attribute] = val; }, false); } else { window.attachEvent('onload', function(){ object[attribute] = val; }); } } </script> <div id="navbar-iframe-container"></div> <script type="text/javascript" src="https://apis.google.com/js/platform.js"></script> <script type="text/javascript"> gapi.load("gapi.iframes:gapi.iframes.style.bubble", function() { if (gapi.iframes && gapi.iframes.getContext) { gapi.iframes.getContext().openChild({ url: 'https://draft.blogger.com/navbar.g?targetBlogID\x3d4034305222067011233\x26blogName\x3dLITERATURE+STUDY\x26publishMode\x3dPUBLISH_MODE_BLOGSPOT\x26navbarType\x3dBLUE\x26layoutType\x3dCLASSIC\x26searchRoot\x3dhttps://literaturework.blogspot.com/search\x26blogLocale\x3din\x26v\x3d2\x26homepageUrl\x3dhttp://literaturework.blogspot.com/\x26vt\x3d-4966964007614059550', where: document.getElementById("navbar-iframe-container"), id: "navbar-iframe" }); } }); </script>
+<body><script type="text/javascript"> function setAttributeOnload(object, attribute, val) { if(window.addEventListener) { window.addEventListener('load', function(){ object[attribute] = val; }, false); } else { window.attachEvent('onload', function(){ object[attribute] = val; }); } } </script> <div id="navbar-iframe-container"></div> <script type="text/javascript" src="https://apis.google.com/js/platform.js"></script> <script type="text/javascript"> gapi.load("gapi.iframes:gapi.iframes.style.bubble", function() { if (gapi.iframes && gapi.iframes.getContext) { gapi.iframes.getContext().openChild({ url: 'https://www.blogger.com/navbar.g?targetBlogID\x3d4034305222067011233\x26blogName\x3dLITERATURE+STUDY\x26publishMode\x3dPUBLISH_MODE_BLOGSPOT\x26navbarType\x3dBLUE\x26layoutType\x3dCLASSIC\x26searchRoot\x3dhttps://literaturework.blogspot.com/search\x26blogLocale\x3din\x26v\x3d2\x26homepageUrl\x3dhttps://literaturework.blogspot.com/\x26vt\x3d7882921915335056540', where: document.getElementById("navbar-iframe-container"), id: "navbar-iframe" }); } }); </script>

 LITERATURE STUDY | free blogger templates | la ode blog